Good Time Harry

-Good Time Harry is an American sitcom that aired on NBC from July 19 to September 13, 1980.
+Good Time Harry is an American sitcom that originally aired on NBC from July 19 to September 13, 1980.

-Premise
+Plot

 The series centered on Harry Jenkins, a sportswriter for the San Francisco Sentinel whose playboy escapades often got in the way of his work.
 Others seen were Jimmy Hughes, Harry's editor; Carol, another reporter; Martin, the copy boy; and Sally, Hughes's secretary.